Bhanu0301/Fitness-tracker/README.md

 Created A Fitness Traker Website that will Suggest specific diet and workout plan based on your age and BMI.

-Created ths as a part of my first hackathon, It was just a beginning and Website not so great,but hope it is a good start.
+Created ths as a part of my first hackathon, It was just a beginning and Website not so great as it comprises just of frontend part,but hope it is a good start.

 vedio : https://drive.google.com/file/d/1N0aRdu86lmS8psYyGaVAwtdJc8_v6Rq6/view?usp=drive_web